rdlauer/articles/kinvey/case-for-microapps/post.md

-# The Case for Microapps
+# Using a Microservices Architecture to Develop Microapps

+*Microapps and microservices are two distinct concepts.
+In this article we focus on microapps and how you can utilize a microservices architecture with a microapps platform.*

 Microapps is an extremely hot topic right now.
 But frankly many of us don't really know what a "microapp" is, nor do we understand the benefits.
 Is this another tech fad?
 Is it really something new or is it an evolution of an existing construct?
 Do I really *need* microapps to be successful?

+The concept of a "microservices architecture" commonly gets confused with microapps.
+Microservices are small, maintainable, and easily testable backend services.
+They are organized around specific business capabilities as well which, as we will see today, makes them a perfect candidate to work with microapps.

 Let's take a closer look at microapps and answer some questions such as:

 - What *exactly* is a microapp?
 - What is the business case for a microapp?
-- How can my team start creating microapps with a microapps platform?
+- How can my team start creating microapps with a platform that utilizes a microservices architecture?

 ## So What *is* a Microapp?